shivshankardayal/Kunjika/README.md

 from document based database.
 So one query for question, one for user and one for tag and it is done.

-I am working on documentation which you can read at http://libreprogramming.org/docs/kunjika/ The documentation covers installation and configuration as of now.
-Code documentation is yet to be put there.
 The documentation is out of date and I will update that soon.

-I am working on a series of tests for different topics related to programming language which should be accessible in near future.

 Kunjika is quite stable now and a beta release has been done.